NomanNasirMinhas/Health-Monitoring-with-Theta-Middleware/Web App/README.md

 ## Usage Instructions
 Please follow instruction mentioned bleow to run this Web Application.
-1. Navigate into this `Web App` directory.
+1. Navigate into this `Web App` directory
 2. run `npm install`.
 This will install all dependencies for this application.
 3. run `npm start`.
 This will run application in development mode.